 Notice also that the name of the Father in the old testament was changed when the Hebrew scripture was translated to Koine Greek, which finally resulted to English Lord as noted in Isaiah 42:8.
-Although, there were various translations from Hebrew to Greek, Septuagint translation prevailed and, based on prevailing history, became the basis of Philo of Alexandria and his group during Emperor Constantine’s time in compiling the old testament in Greek. (more…)
+Although, there were various translations from Hebrew to Greek, Septuagint translation prevailed and, based on prevailing history, became the basis of early writers during Emperor Constantine’s time in compiling the old testament in Greek. (more…)

 A “murderer” cross to “holy” cross-the God of Roman Catholicism?
 Was there a transformation of the “cross” to holiness?
 With all due respect toand believers on the image of the cross, the logical proposition is: ” Roman Catholic “Alleged” Church had introduced to this world the combined force of life and death.

 These are the physicaland the cross, in a single system of faith-the Roman Catholicism.
 As a force of death, cross was instrumental in the death of Christ”.